jorgebucaran/hydro/README.md

 # Fly.fish

-No bells or whistles, minimal prompt for [Fish](https://fishshell.com).
+No bells or whistles commandline prompt for [Fish](https://fishshell.com)—works for me.
+YMMV.

 ```console
 ~ % fly.fish/